-and stretching, lack of conditioning, or improper equipment43.
-Children are not only more likely to experience sports-related per 1.000 Child Dog Bite-Related Injury Rate in Colerain Township, 2010-2014 injuries, but they are also the most common victims of dog bites and are more likely to be severely injured by a dog bite44.
+2.3 per 1,000 Child Dog Bite-Related Injury Rate in Colerain Township, 2010-2014 severely injured by a dog bite44.
 Most of the time individuals who suffer dog bites are bitten by their own dog, or by a dog they know, such as a neighbor's or a family friend's dog45.
 Whether the dog bite is a small nip of a puppy or an attack from an adult dog, they are a public health concern.
 Approximately one in five dog bite victims require medical attention, and many more dog bites go unreported and untreated every year.